The Relationship Between Health Issues And Addiction

 Neonatal Abstinence Syndrome (NAS) is the set of health issues for newborn babies who have been exposed to Opioids while in the womb.
 This syndrome occurs when a woman abuses substances such as Heroin, Codeine, Oxycodone, or Methadone while pregnant.
 Because these substances are able to pass through the placenta, the baby becomes dependent on them.
 After birth, an Opioid-dependent baby will experience withdrawal symptoms as the drug is cleared from the body.
 NAS can also be present after exposure to alcohol, Benzodiazepines, Barbiturates, and even Antidepressants.
 Symptoms begin 1 to 3 days after birth and depend on the substance that has been abused by the mother, how much was taken and for how long it was taken, and if the baby was full-term or premature.
 Treatment also varies based on the substance involved.

-For more information on the health issues involved with addiction, please contact a treatment provider today.
+For more information on the health issues involved with addiction or for answers to your questions about treatment, contact a treatment provider today.